Proven-Paradox/shaper-system/Handbook.md

 Cost: 8 MP
 Damage: x3 (Physical)
 Effect: If this Attack hits, the target is also affected by [Purge](#purge) at no additional cost.
 Description: You neutralize a foe's advantages by striking them.
-This could represent counterspelling runes drawn on to your weapon, a punch that disrupt's the target's concentration, or similar techniques.
+This could represent counter spell runes drawn onto your weapon, a punch that disrupts the target's concentration, or similar techniques.

 #### Radiant Bolt
 Spell [Elemental] [Light] [Healing]